 Ok, but ch with Surg: The piriformis injection should generally NOT preclude the surgery you are scheduled for, but you need to discuss and disclose this information with your surgeon to be sure they are aware of it, and ultimately, they will decide when the surgery will take place.
 Good luck. ...Read more

 I have a very itchy lump on my nipple (had breast augmentation 2 weeks ago) do I need to get it checked out?
 What could it be?
 Worried about cancer

 It is more that pregnancy effects your breast implants more than breast implants effect your pregnancy.
 If you are asking if breast implants interfere with the ability to nurse or lactate, that is certainly possible and I have prepared a youtube video discussing this in greater detail that can be viewed here:

 What's the expert opinion, could the breast implant surgery have any effects on my getting pregnant?

 - Can you get pregnant right after a breast augmentation?

-- What happens after you get a cast off?
+- What happens to breast implants when you get old?